asmexcaliburwoods/oberon_excalibur/README.md

 Project status: Inception ; no code currently has been imported from the relevant repos of egp and others (including for example oberonjs)

 Glossary
- * OAXE → OBERON AXE ↯↯↯
+ * OA → OAXE → OBERON AXE ↯↯↯

 Pending tasks
  * Import existing oberon parser code written by egp ;